1blckhrt/logger/README.md

 logger.success("This is a success message");
 ```

-# Thank you for checking out my program!
+# Thank you for checking out my program, I hope it is useful.